ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part2/_index.md

 ---
-title: 'Docker on Arm64'
+title: 'Preparing and pushing Arm64 Docker containers to Azure Container Registry'

 minutes_to_complete: 60

-who_is_this_for: This learning path is dedicated to IoT developers interested in learning how to create and run a Docker container under Windows on Arm (WoA).
-Also, we will demonstrate how to push a local Docker image to a container registry in the Azure Container Registry.
+who_is_this_for: This learning path is dedicated to IoT developers interested in learning how to create and push a local Arm64 Docker image to a container registry in the Azure Container Registry.

 This learning path is the second part of the series: From IoT to the Cloud.

 learning_objectives:
-    - Create a Docker container image on Windows on Arm (WoA).
-    - Run a Docker container on WoA.
     - Provision of an Azure Container Registry.
     - Push a local Docker image to Azure Container Registry.